 “You don’t always have to go through a prodco if you know an EP (or your manager reps one) who also responds to the idea.
 In fact, that’s probably even better than a prodco these days, who’d want to probably also attach a showrunner anyway.”Audrey Knox, manager at The Cartel

-The only way you control your power in this industry, even with a great idea, is to write your material.
+The only way you control your power in the television industry, even with a great idea, is to write your material.

 What’s the number one rule to make it as a screenwriter for TV?

-It may seem frustrating that no one wants to buy your clearly brilliant idea and let you be a first time writer, director, auteur showrunner at the age of 24.
+It may seem frustrating that no one wants to buy your brilliant idea and let you be a first-time writer, director, or auteur showrunner at the age of 24.

 You may not have done it yet, but the only way to succeed is to keep trying.

-P.s: If you found any of the information here helpful, follow Audrey Knox on Twitter!
+P.s: If you found any helpful information here, follow Audrey Knox on Twitter!
 She is an extremely talented writer and a manager at The Cartel.